KevinVandy/multi-monitor_calculator/README.md

 Add more set-up analysis stats,

-fix inconsistencies with "detect from custom resolution" and "custom" radio buttons,
+Fix inconsistencies with "detect from custom resolution" and "custom" radio buttons,

 Add a copy URL button to make saving a link to your setup easier